 The Goldenweiler needs anywhere from 30 to 45 of exercise a day.
 Even with less activity, they are so big that potential owners should make sure they have plenty of room to stretch out.

-18. Goldmatian (Golden Retriever x Dalmatian)
+18. Goldmation (Golden Retriever x Dalmatian)

 Dalmatians tend to be less social than the Golden Retrievers, even though they are still friendly and loving.
 This dog has a happy-go-lucky character and gets along with almost anything.
 They have alert, intelligent natures, making them great watchdogs.

-Goldmatians are often eager to please their owners and are thus highly trainable.
+Goldmations are often eager to please their owners and are thus highly trainable.
 They can live between 13 to 14 years and are quite healthy.
 Watch out for signs of epilepsy, hip and renal dysplasia.
 This is another expensive hybrid.

 There are so many wonderful mixes and hybrids out there.
 Designer dogs have the allure of being healthier dogs than their purebred counterparts, as well as combining characteristics of two breeds.
 If you have fallen for the lovable and reliable traits of the Golden Retriever, consider giving any one of these hybrid mixes a new home.